 The single-use towelettes mean you won’t wind up redepositing an old stain on another piece of clothing.
 They also did a fair job on wine and coffee spills, leaving a minimal ring where the stain spread out across the silk. ↵

-We listened to 40 new Bluetooth speakers (after testing 78 previously), and we recommend the UE Roll 2 for picnics and small get-togethers.
+We’ve listened to more than 157 Bluetooth speakers over the past few years, and we still recommend the UE Roll 2 for picnics and small get-togethers.
 The flat, saucerlike shape of the Roll 2 makes it easier to slip into a picnic bag or to lay on a blanket, and it provides 360-degree sound for listening from any angle better than most conventional Bluetooth speakers.
 This model doesn’t offer much bass, but the sound isn’t thin or harsh as it is with many Bluetooth speakers.
 In our tests the battery lasted long enough for most picnics and BBQs.

 For working off that picnic meal, there’s no better game than Frisbee.
 Rather than making do with a crappy promotional disc or one from 7-11, get a substantial one like the Discraft Ultra-Star 175.
-We asked MAKE magazine editor (formerly of WIRED and Outside) and Major League Ultimate Frisbee player Nathan Hurst to help us pick.
+We asked Make magazine editor (formerly of Wired and Outside) and Major League Ultimate Frisbee player Nathan Hurst to help us pick.
 He plays for the San Francisco Dogfish and has tried every disc on the market.
-(Note: Whammo has a trademark on the Frisbee name, so these things are often called “flying discs.”)
+(Note: Wham-O has a trademark on the Frisbee name, so these things are often called “flying discs.”)

 “The AUDL [one of the two Ultimate Frisbee leagues] uses what has traditionally been the most popular flying disc, the Discraft Ultra-Star, which continues to be used in most other non-MLU play, from kids to college to amateur to screwing around on the beach,” Hurst said.
 The Ultra-Star fits perfectly in most people’s hands and is easier to grip and balance—customer reviews and Yahoo Answers agree.